ryanyuyu/SOCVR-RoomInformation/README.md

 * [cv-pls] should not be a habit for users.
 Don't make it an instinct to fast-track a particular post to the front of the closure system.
 Exceptions are made if the post is _really_ bad or the users in that tag can't close the post in time.
 * [cv-pls] mean "close vote _please_", not "close vote or I'll stab you".
 There should be no expectation for other members to close vote any post you bring up, and do not pressure anyone into doing so.
 * Extended discussion about a [cv-pls] is useless; we don't have to agree/consensus about a close request.
 We're not a democracy.
 However, users that are posting [cv-pls] that are blatantly wrong will be told so.
 The final verdict is on the RO team.
+* Most content has some value, work **with** the OP to get their post into shape.
+* De-escalate in case of disagrement.
 * All members are accountable for their actions when and if such accountability is requested on meta.
 * Tag burniation requests and tag cleanup requests _must_ be backed by an MSO post with significant community support.
 * A post is only actively edited/commented/handled by one member of the room.
 We don't need 4 members all leaving witty statements in the comments or in chat.
 * Please try to keep posting images to a minimum.
 We wish to keep the room civil and mostly on topic, but that does not mean you can't have a little tasteful fun too.
 At any of the room owner's discretion, images may be moved to the trash can at any time without warning, and such decisions are final.
 Obviously, offensive and NSFW images are grounds for being kicked and moderator intervention.

 * All discussions are public.
 The RO team has an offline/private lounge for sensitive subjects if necessary.
 * In absence of all Room Owners, the members lead-by-example.